-In early 2019, the EU adopted Regulation 2019/452 (the FDI Regulation), which created a new framework for screening foreign direct investments (FDI) into the European Union (EU).
-The FDI Regulation creates a new cooperation mechanism in which Member States, and the EC itself, may issue comments and opinions on transactions involving FDI in another Member State’s territory, and the Member State in question must give those comments and opinions “due consideration.”
-In the case of investments deemed to be of “Union interest,” the EC will have greater authority, as Member States in which an FDI is planned will have to take “utmost account” of EC opinions and explain any non-compliance.
+In October 2020, EU Regulation 2019/452 (the FDI Regulation) entered into effect, creating a new framework for screening foreign direct investments (FDI) into the European Union (EU).
+Under the FDI Regulation, EU Member States and the European Commission (EC) itself now cooperate in FDI screening.
+Although the host country has the final say, Member States and the EC may issue comments and opinions on transactions involving FDI in another Member State’s territory, and the host Member State must give those comments and opinions “due consideration.”
+In the case of investments deemed to be of “Union interest,” the EC will have greater authority, as host Member States will have to take “utmost account” of EC opinions and explain any non-compliance.

 The FDI Regulation represents a bold step, inserting the EC into a hitherto jealously guarded area of Member State authority.
 Member States are not required to maintain FDI screening mechanisms, but those that do must ensure than any such regimes comply with FDI Regulation requirements.
 They will have to be transparent and not discriminate between third countries, and Member States will have to set out the circumstances triggering the screening, the grounds for screening and detailed procedural rules.
 Member States will have to establish timeframes for issuing screening decisions that will allow them to take into account the comments and opinions of Member States and the EC.
 Confidential information, including commercially sensitive information, made available by foreign investors and other parties will have to protected, and foreign investors and other parties concerned will need to have the possibility to seek judicial redress against screening decisions of the national authorities.

 The FDI Regulation sets out a uniform set of factors to be used by the EC and Member States.
 These include potential effects on: